omersha/omersha.github.io/_posts/2016-05-14-learning-dynamical-systems.md

 <center>$\frac{\partial}{\partial\eta}\Psi(\eta)_{(k,l)}\propto\sum_t[(y(t)-x(t,\eta))\frac{\partial^2}{\partial\eta_k\eta_l}x(t,\eta)-\frac{\partial}{\partial\eta_k}x(t,\eta)\frac{\partial}{\partial\eta_l}x(t,\eta)]$</center><br/>

 <div>then in order to proceed, $a(t)=x(t,\hat{\eta}_0)$, $b_i(t)=\frac{\partial}{\partial\eta_i}x(t,\hat{\eta}_0)$ and $c_{i,j}(t)=\frac{\partial^2}{\partial\eta_i\partial\eta_j}x(t,\hat{\eta}_0)$ are required.
 Either way, note that this eventually gives $\frac{\partial}{\partial\eta}\Psi(\hat{\eta}_0)$, and not the inverse, so an
-additional step of some back-substitutions should be done.
-In the paper, it is suggested to compute them by integration.</div><br/>
+additional step of some back-substitutions should be done.</div><br/>

+In the paper, it is suggested to compute them by integration.
 The values of $a(t)$ are obtained by the initial-value problem the comes from the dynamic equation:

 $$\frac{\partial}{\partial t}a(t)=F(a(t),\hat{\eta}_0)$$